bbc/quic-rtp-tunnelling-draft/draft-hurst-quic-rtp-tunnelling.md

 > **Author's Note:** The author welcomes comments on how appropriate these QUIC RTT measurements are to the RTP layer.

+# Application Interface Expectations {#api-expectations}

+The QRT implementation described in this document assumes that it is a simple mapping layer between an RTP implementation and a QUIC transport implementation.
+A QRT implementation MAY incorporate one or both of the RTP and QUIC implementations into the same library or application, or they MAY be separate and linked at runtime.

+* The QRT implementation MUST provide an interface that consumes and produces RTP and RTCP flows (as applicable) with some mechanism to supply the applicable QRT flow identifiers for the given RTP session.
+RTP and RTCP packets in an RTP flow are expected to be carried with no modification, and thus the QRT implementation should reject RTP/RTCP packets which would not fit wholly within a single `DATAGRAM` frame, as this specification does not permit fragmentation.

+* The QUIC transport implementation MUST provide an implementation of the {{QUIC-DATAGRAM}}
+  extension frame type.
+A single QRT session MUST be the only application using a `DATAGRAM` frame in any QUIC connection.

+* The QUIC transport implementation MUST provide an interface to the QRT implementation to either query or push (via a callback) details about whether a previously sent `DATAGRAM` has been acknowledged by the remote peer as discussed in {{loss-rtx}}.
+The QRT implementation will then forward that information to the RTP implementation.

+* The QUIC transport implementation SHOULD provide an interface to the QRT implementation to either query or push (via a callback) the QUIC round-trip time calculations as discussed in {{rtt}}.
+If provided, then the QRT implementation MUST expose that information to the RTP implementation.
+Some conversion or adaptation of that data to make it more applicable to a given RTP implementation's expected format is permitted.

+* The QRT implementation should indicate errors at any of its interfaces at the soonest possible opportunity.

+> **Author's Note:** Future versions of this specification may specify interfaces for handling prioritisation of individual RTP flows, or multiplexing QRT with another `DATAGRAM`-using application protocol.
+Ideally, these would be implemented generically at the `DATAGRAM` frame level or via another generic draft, but may be implemented directly in QRT if no generic implementation exists.
+Experiments to this effect are encouraged.

 # Protocol Identifier {#protocol-identifier}